bonk-build/bonk/docs/cmd/bonk_build.md

 ### Options inherited from parent commands

 ```
-  -j, --concurrency uint   The number of goroutines to run (default 100)
+  -j, --concurrency int   The max number of goroutines to run (negative for no limit) (default 100)
   -c, --config string     config file (default is .bonk.yaml)
 ```

 ### SEE ALSO